-Both our Guatemala tours in 2022 focus on birds and natural history.
-We increased time at two prime birding areas—more field time and a great mix of species.
 Guatemala is a spectacular birding destination, home to more than 700 bird species, from which at least 40 are regional endemics shared only with southern Mexico and Honduras.
-Combined with optional time at the stunning Tikal Maya ruins, you find a fabulous sample of Central American birds.
+We find a fabulous sample of Central American birds.

 The main part of the tour focuses on the highlands of interior Guatemala, a rugged chain of mountains formed by the interaction of the North American and Caribbean tectonic plates.
 This complex and jagged landscape of lush mountains, dry intermontane valleys, scenic lakes, and spectacular volcanoes creates a diversity of microclimates and habitats for many unique bird species found nowhere else in the world: Bushy-crested Jay, Wine-throated Hummingbird, Pink-headed Warbler, and so many more.
 This diversity also means that Guatemala produces some of the world’s greatest shade-grown coffees with no less than eight distinct coffee-growing regions, each with its distinct quality and flavor.
 See (and taste!) it for yourself.
 It is simply a magical place.

 This is a great trip to find specialties with local expert guides while enjoying beautiful landscapes and abundant natural history.

 Ask us how you can add on time at Tikal to round out a rich birding and cultural experience.